Topo-boundary: A Benchmark Dataset on Topological Road-boundary Detection Using Aerial Images for Autonomous Driving: The Proposed Dataset

-After this step, there are finally 21,556 patches remaining in our \textit{Topo-boundary}.
-We randomly split these patches into a training set (10,057 patches), a validation set (1,092 patches), a testing set (2,085 patches) and a pretraining set (8,322 patches).
-The pretraining set is used for multi-stage methods like \cite{mattyus2017deeproadmapper}, or pretraining the feature extraction module of graph-based solutions to accelerate the training convergence such as \cite{homayounfar2019dagmapper}.
-If the pretraining set is not needed for a solution, samples in this set could be used for training.
+After filtering, there are finally 25,295 patches remaining in our \textit{Topo-boundary}.
+We randomly split these patches into a training set (10,236 patches), a validation set (1,770 patches), a testing set (3,289 patches) and a pretraining set (10,000 patches).
+The pretraining set is used for multi-stage methods, like \cite{mattyus2017deeproadmapper}, or to pretrain the feature extraction module of the graph-based solutions to accelerate the training convergence, such as \cite{homayounfar2019dagmapper}.
+If pretraining is not needed, the samples in this set could be used for training.
+The boroughs of New York City (e.g., Queens or Manhattan) is not considered during data splitting.
+The above data splitting scheme is adopted in the experiments of this paper.
+Users are free to split the dataset according to their needs.

-\section{Evaluation Metrics}
+\section{Evaluation metrics}

-To ensure comprehensive and fair comparison, in this section we introduce our evaluation metrics, including 3 relaxed pixel-level metrics (i.e., Precision, Recall and F1-score) and an entropy-based connectivity evaluation metric (ECM) for topological correctness measurement.
+To ensure comprehensive and fair comparison, we design our evaluation metrics, including 3 relaxed pixel-level metrics (i.e., Precision, Recall and F1-score), the naive connectivity metric \cite{liang2019convolutional}, APLS \cite{van2018spacenet} and an entropy-based connectivity metric (ECM) for topological correctness measurement.
 For all the metrics, larger values indicate better performance.